PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Results and Discussion

 \subsection{Comparison with the State-of-the-Art}

-We compare the proposed PoLyScribers with the existing approaches for lyrics transcription on the polyphonic music testsets in Table~\ref{existing}.
-Specifically, we would like to compare the PoLyScribers with the SOTA reference models~\cite{stoller2019,9054567,dabikesheffield,demirel2020recursive,gaolyrics,ahlback2021mstre}.
-Stoller et al.'s \cite{stoller2019} system is based on E2E Wave-U-Net framework and our recent work~\cite{gao2021tran} is built on an E2E transformer network and provides multi-transcriber solutions (Multi-transcriber-FO and Multi-transcriber-PI) with chord transcription as an additional task.
+We compare PoLyScriber and its variants with the existing approaches for lyrics transcription on the polyphonic music testsets in Table~\ref{existing}.
+Specifically, we would like to compare PoLyScriber and its variants with the SOTA reference models~\cite{stoller2019,9054567,dabikesheffield,demirel2020recursive,gaolyrics,ahlback2021mstre}.
+Stoller et al.'s \cite{stoller2019} system is based on E2E Wave-U-Net framework and ~\cite{gao2021tran} is built on an E2E transformer with multi-transcriber solutions.
 The rest of the systems~\cite{9054567,dabikesheffield,demirel2020recursive,gaolyrics,ahlback2021mstre} are all based on the traditional Kaldi-based ASR approach.
-A subset of these existing systems~\cite{dabikesheffield,demirel2020recursive,gaolyrics} were submitted to the lyrics transcription task in the 16th Music Information Retrieval Evaluation eXchange International Benchmarking Competition (MIREX 2020), and the system by Gao et al.~\cite{gaolyrics} outperforms other submissions.
-The results of this challenge are publicly available\footnote{\url{https://www.music-ir.org/mirex/wiki/2020:Lyrics_Transcription_Results}}.

-In Table \ref{existing}, we first report the lyrics transcription performance of all existing systems on the same test sets for whole songs evaluation.
+In Table \ref{existing}, we first report the lyrics transcription performance of the existing systems on the same test sets for whole songs evaluation.
 We decode short nonoverlapping segments of songs in Hansen, Jamendo and Mauch using our proposed models and combine the transcriptions of these segments to report WER results for the complete songs as in \cite{gao2021tran}.
-We also test on a larger database DALI-test \cite{ahlback2021mstre} with automatic segmentation applied as in \cite{gao2021tran}, where DALI-test contains 240 whole-song polyphonic recordings.
-We observe that the proposed PoLyScriber outperforms all previous E2E and Kaldi-based approaches for Hansen, Mauch and the large set DALI-test, which shows the general superiority of the joint training model over the conventional pipelines.
+We also test on a larger database DALI-test \cite{ahlback2021mstre} with 240 whole-song polyphonic recordings processed as in \cite{gao2021tran}.
+We observe that the proposed PoLyScriber outperforms all previous E2E and Kaldi-based approaches for Hansen, Mauch and the large set DALI-test, which shows the general superiority of the integrated fine-tuning model over the conventional pipelines.
+To avoid segmentation problems, we further consider the performance of E2E models on line-level test sets for comparison as in \cite{gao2021tran} in Table~\ref{segmemt}, which shows that the proposed PoLyScriber and its variants outperform the E2E models~\cite{gao2021tran}, thereby achieving better performance among all the existing models.
+We also note that the PoLyScriber-NoAug without data augmentation performs better than E2E models, which shows the proposed integrated fine-tuning is capable of achieving good lyrics transcription performance without the need of data augmentation where the parallel solo-singing and polyphonic music is created.